 Supporting your growth

 Invoice Finance can help power your business growth.
 If you have to wait to get paid, a new customer with a big order can actually be a problem – because you don’t have the cash to pay for the stock or staff you need.

-With Invoice Finance, you know the money will be in your bank almost as soon as you invoice.
+With Invoice Finance, you know the money will be in your bank almost as soon as you issue an invoice.
 The more work you do, the more cash you will have to call on.

 How does Invoice Finance work?

 Invoice Finance provides ongoing cash advances based on the value of invoices you have issued, but have yet to be paid for.

 - You provide a service or product to your client and agree on payment terms, and follow up with an invoice.